Jersey (2022 film): Plot

 In the second half of the match, he is pitted against Gowda, a bowler from the Karnataka team who has effortlessly taken wickets of batsmen who had played prior in the match.
 Gowda proves to be a challenge to Arjun, who however manages to get to a century.
 Gowda tries many tricks to take Arjun's wicket.
 However, this does not deter Arjun from scoring.
 In the final over, the team barely manages to score runs due to the opposition's strong bowling and Arjun being on the non-striker end.
 On the final ball, Arjun needing three runs to win, attempts to hit a sixer.
 Despite risking being run out, Arjun manages to make the required runs for his team to win the match and the trophy.

 In 2022, Jasleen Shergill, a journalist who supported Arjun during his comeback, writes a biography about him titled Jersey.
 At a function relating to the book, it is revealed that recently, a list of players selected for the Indian national team headed to England was found, with Arjun's name included in it.
 A grown-up Ketan is then called upon stage to receive a jersey with Arjun's name on it, thus fulfilling his childhood dream of getting a jersey.
-Ketan reveals that shortly after the Ranji finals, Arjun had to be admitted to the hospital, succumbing to heart failure caused by arrythmia, something Arjun knew he had, but chose to keep it a secret and the reason why he had to quit cricket.
+Ketan reveals that shortly after the Ranji finals, Arjun had to be admitted to the hospital, succumbing to heart failure caused by arrhythmia, something Arjun chose to keep a secret and the reason why he quit cricket.
 Ketan then ends his speech by stating that while people believed his father lost his life while trying, it was the opposite; even during hardships, Arjun never backed down till the very end.